 Exotic breeds are those that have been imported from other countries for their specific traits.
 Some popular exotic breeds found in India include:

 Swiss Brown: Swiss Brown cows are known for their excellent milk production and adaptability to mountainous regions.
-They are prized for their high-quality milk and gentle temperament.
+They are appreciated for producing superior quality milk and having a calm, friendly nature.

 Holstein: Holstein cows, originally from the Netherlands, are known for their exceptional milk yield.
 They have distinctive black and white markings and are highly sought after for dairy farming.